Type to search

 Views: The Shawangunk Ridge and the Northern Catskills

 If an escape outdoors with breathtaking panoramas to match is your thing, then the River-to-Ridge Trail is your place.
-Led by the Open Space Institute in partnership with Mohonk Preserve and support from the Butler Conservation fund, the trail connects New Paltz to the Shawangunk Ridge and the 90 miles of recreational carriage roads and trails that zigzag across the Mohonk Preserve and the Minnewaska State Park Preserve, as well as the Wallkill Valley Rail Trail.
+Led by the Open Space Institute in partnership with Mohonk Preserve and support from the Butler Conservation Fund, the trail connects New Paltz to the Shawangunk Ridge and the 90 miles of recreational carriage roads and trails that zigzag across the Mohonk Preserve and the Minnewaska State Park Preserve, as well as the Wallkill Valley Rail Trail.

 Walden-Wallkill Rail Trail